thescientist13/HP_Stuff/old/src/content/docs/Harrypedia/culture/Education.md

 ---
+collection: Harrypedia
-title: "Education in the Magical World"
+title: Education in the Magical World
-author: "Luke Schierer"
+author: Luke Schierer
 ---

 Oxford was founded between 1096 and 1167, the University of Paris